DuncanWalter/silhouette-core/README.md

 - __`rxjsPlugin`__: the RXJS plugin is defined in its own package, `silhouette-plugin-rxjs`.
 It adds the ability to view the changing state behind a Silhouette as an observable stream (technically a behavior subject).
 The RXJS plugin takes advantage of reactive hooks in Silhouette to automatically handle stream subscriptions and schedule pushes.

 - __`reduxPlugin`__: The Redux plugin is defined in its own package, `silhouette-plugin-redux`.
 It allows redux middleware and stores to be embedded into Silhouettes.
-Silhouette fully supports `redux-dev-tools`, `redux-logger`, etc. Additionally, existing redux stores can be integrated into Silhouettes using an alternate plugin found in the same middleware.
+Silhouette fully supports `redux-dev-tools`, `redux-logger`, etc. Additionally, existing redux stores can be integrated into Silhouettes using an alternate plugin found in the same module.

 - __`freezePlugin`__: The freeze plugin is exported from `silhouette-core`.
 It disallows developers from mutating states and actions inappropriately.

 - __`thunkPlugin`__: The thunk plugin is exported from `silhouette-core`.
 It performs the same tasks as redux-thunk.
-I hope to add generator-based asynchronous scheduling soon.
+Additionally, the thunk plugin can handle generator functions for sequencing asynchronous actions.

 Currently, I'm also working on `vue` and `react` plugins to seamlessly integrate Silhouette stores.
 Between `silhouette-core`, the packages above, and `silhouette` (the quick-start package), there are probably more plugins than people in the Silhouette community.